di-unipi-socc/FogDirSim/README.md

 ###### Application Events (Audit)
  - `GET /api/v1/appmgr/audit` - provides information about app state change events, who performed them, when they were performed and what the operation was.
 These audit information can be filtered by device serial id, by app and version or even by the user who performed it (but the official documentation doesn't report the exact name to use this filters then the filters are not implemented).
- This API supports the following URL parameter:
+ This API supports* the following URL parameter:
     - `limit`
     - `offset`
     - `searchByAction`

+###### Alerts
+ - `GET /api/v1/appmgr/alerts` - provides the alerts about the infrastructure and applications status

 ###### NOT YET IMPLEMENTED
  - `/api/v1/appmgr/devices/<devid>/apps/<myappdid>/logs`
- - `/api/v1/appmgr/alerts`
+ - The Audit API is not fully supported

 ## Tested functions
 In order to run the tests, execute `PYTHONPATH=$PYTHONPATH:tests py.test`

 All the tests are run over the Simulator AND Fog Director.
-They success on both systems.
+They succeed in both systems.
  - Simple login and logout
  - Add a device
  - Try to add an already inserted device